datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect3_SPI.md

   similar to ISO
 * **PSP:** Personal Software Process
 * **TSP:** Team Software Process

+Software processes are different from manufacturing processes in that:

+* Manufacturing is *repeatable* -- the same item is produced many times, while software is *unique* -- it is written only when nothing similar exists.
+* Manufacturing is *well-defined* -- the specification of the output is clearly defined before the process starts, while software is *incomplete & evolving* -- requirements are sketchy from the start and also likely to change during the development cycle.

 ### Personal Software Process ###
 > The PSP aims to provide software engineers with disciplined methods for